WillyBarankin/homelab/README.md

 ## 🕒 Planned (Not Yet Implemented) Services

-The following services are shown as dimmed blocks in the diagram above and are planned for future implementation:
+The following services are shown as dimmed blocks in the diagram above and are planned for future implementation.
+All planned services mentioned elsewhere in this document are consolidated here for clarity:

 - **Ansible** – Automation and orchestration tool for infrastructure management
 - **Grafana** – Visualization and dashboarding for monitoring data